Are you in the process of creating a new hair salon price list?

 Service income is the biggest source of income for a hair salon.
 And the simplest way for you to control that income is via your hair salon price list.

-You need to make sure you have the right mix of core services, high ticket service, and add-on service on your hair salon menu.
+You need to make sure you have the right mix of core services, high-ticket services, and add-on services on your hair salon menu.

 This is how you grow your hair salon service revenue.

 At the same time, you want to keep your menu up-to-date with trending services to stay relevant with your clients.

 And be smart with how you use your online booking software to easily sell service add-ons, and charge a different price depending on when and with whom they book.